 The Louisiana Children's Museum

-The Louisiana Children's Museum is in the Arts District on Julia Street, and is a favorite of the children of all ages.
-Here, the little ones can shop in a pint-size grocery store or serve you lunch in the cafe.
+The Louisiana Children's Museum is in the Arts District on Julia Street and is a favorite of the children of all ages.
+Here, the little ones can shop in a pint-sized grocery store or serve you lunch in the cafe.
 Older children can pilot a life-size tugboat on the Mighty Mississippi.

 06 of 13